CT scanCreating a detailed image of your body to provide you with a fast diagnosis

-You will usually lie on your back on a flat bed and be moved continuously through the rotating beam of the x-ray machine.
-You will not see or feel the x-rays as they pass through you.
+You will usually lie on your back on a flat bed and be moved continuously through the rotating beam of the X-ray machine.
+You will not see or feel the X-rays as they pass through you.
 You will need to lie very still and may be asked to breathe in, breathe out or hold your breath at certain points to ensure the scan images do not blur.

 For patients who are having contrast delivered as part of the scan, you will be made aware of the routing effects that are felt immediately after the contrast is delivered.
 These effects include a hot flush throughout the body and a metallic taste in the back of the mouth.
-You will be warned when the contrast is being delivered.
+You will be notified when the contrast is being delivered.

 What should I wear for my CT scan?

 Before a CT scan, you may be asked to remove your clothing and put on a gown.
-You will be asked to remove any jewellery, so metal does not interfere with the scanning equipment.
+You will be asked to remove any jewellery, so the metal does not interfere with the scanning equipment.
 You might also need to remove dentures, hair clips or hearing aids for a head scan.